Frequently asked questions have been collated to help you find information quickly.

-We have MyCA staff and teams based across all our partners, (Camden and Islington NHS Mental Health Foundation Trust, Barnet Enfield and Haringey Mental Health Trust and Middlesex University).
+We have MyCA staff based across all our partners, (Camden and Islington NHS Mental Health Foundation Trust, Barnet Enfield and Haringey Mental Health Trust and Middlesex University).

-Our core team is based within the Mental Health, Social Work & Integrative Medicine Department, within the School of Health and Education at Middlesex University in London.
+Our core team is based within the Mental Health and Social Work Department, within the School of Health and Education at Middlesex University in London.
 To contact us and get involved click here.

 My Care Academy